Issue 21: May/June 2016

 “We won’t need to fax results,” he said.
 “This will be a common platform, where your specialist can see your file [immediately, at your discretion].”

-Trees and technology go hand in hand on Andrew Millward’s web-based app, citytrees.ca, external link.
+Trees and technology go hand in hand on Andrew Millward’s web-based app, citytrees.ca, external link, opens in new window.

 Director of the Environment and Urban Sustainability undergraduate program at Ryerson, Millward has been studying the ecological and economical impact of trees within the city for nearly a decade.
 Under Ryerson’s Urban Forest Research & Ecological Disturbance (UFRED) group, he spearheaded in-depth studies of the trees at Allan and Kew Gardens parks and used research findings to advocate for the management and stewardship of trees in the city.
 Graduate students helped Millward perform an inventory of all the trees on Ryerson’s campus, which provided the data to create a first app at RyersonNC.ca where details of all campus trees and their ecological benefits can be found.